The characters in this session were:

 In the middle of the room was a billiards table spattered with blood: a corpse sprawled on the table amidst the billiard balls, his neck ripped open.
 His stiff fingers still clutched a broken pool cue, which was curious, since he was also armed with a short sword and hand crossbow.
 Judging from his dark clothing and half-mask he was a burglar of some description.
 Close inspection of the corpse revealed a Thief’s Mark and a Ravenswing broach, as well as the gloves of thief’s sight, which Garvin carefully took.
 These could be used to look through walls and doors to see what lay beyond, enabling the thief to scout the next chambers.

-Noting the pool cue, Yam immediately surmised the possibility of vampires and took the pool cue.
+Noting the pool cue, Yam immediately surmised the possibility of vampires and took the improvised stake.